TyronCameron/Taproots.jl/README.md

 I made this library for personal use but I was getting annoyed with not being able to `Pkg.add("Taproots")`.
 So now you can use it too, if you want.

+Just be aware that future modification and dev is very likely.

 This library helps you traverse your own nested structs and data in easy peasy ways!
 This library is inspired by `AbstractTrees.jl`.